 These are the top-rated beginner mountain bikes

-The 2022 Marshall is equipped with a 11-speed Shimano Deore drivetrain, RockShox suspension front (130mm) and X-Fusion 02 PRO R on the rear (120mm).
+The 2022 Marshall is equipped with an 11-speed Shimano Deore drivetrain, RockShox suspension front (130mm), and X-Fusion 02 PRO R on the rear (120mm).
 You’ll get a Series 3 6061 aluminum frame and Shimano MT201 hydraulic brakes that are must-have components at this price range.

 Best Beginner Full-Suspension Mountain Bike!

-The DRT 3.1 is Co-op Cycles first full-suspension MTB, designed to take on serious off-road conditions with 140mm of front travel and 130mm of rear travel.
-It features a high-quality RockShox air-sprung fork and Solo Air shock, supported by a tough 6061 aluminum frame.
+The DRT 3.1 is Co-op Cycles first full-suspension MTB, designed to take on serious off-road conditions with 120-140mm of front travel and 120-130mm of rear travel.
+It features a high-quality RockShox Recon Gold RL fork and Monarch R Solo Air shock, supported by a tough 6061 aluminum frame.

-The 10-speed Shimano Deore drivetrain includes Rapidfire plus shifters and a Shadow+ rear derailleur for extra protection on the trails.
-With an FSA crankset and Tektro hydraulic disc brakes, it’s difficult to fault anything on this top quality trail bike.
-Co-op uses tried-and-tested WTB STi rims and Ranger tires for the wheels, plus you get an X-Fusion Manic dropper post included!
+The 12-speed Shimano Deore drivetrain includes Rapidfire plus shifters and a Shadow+ rear derailleur for extra protection on the trails.
+With a Deore crankset and Tektro Auriga hydraulic disc brakes, it’s difficult to fault anything on this top-quality trail bike.
+The Co-op Cycles uses tried-and-tested ST i35 TCS 2.0 rims and Maxxis Recon 2.8″ tires for the wheels, plus you get an X-Fusion Manic dropper post included!
 You’ll struggle to find a better bike for the price!

 - M / L / XL – 140mm travel front, 130mm rear

-The Tempt 1 from female-specific cycling company Liv is one of the best beginner women’s mountain bikes.
-At just over $1,000, it packs in some seriously good technology that defies the low price.
-The SRAM Eagle SX drivetrain is probably the most notably impressive component on a bike in this range.
-It features an 11-50T cassette running of a single 30T crankset, providing 11 gears with a wide ratio for easy uphill pedaling.
+The Shimano Deore 10-speed drivetrain is probably the most notably impressive component on a bike in this range.
+It features an 11-42t cassette running of a single 28T crankset, providing 10 gears with a decent ratio for easy uphill pedaling.

-It doesn’t use the full SRAM groupset though, going rather with Tektro hydraulic disc brakes which are more than sufficient on a hardtail MTB.
-For suspension, you get a Suntour Raidon fork with 100mm of travel, which provides enough vibration absorption for mild off-road riding but I wouldn’t attempt any big drops.
+This bike also uses Shimano hydraulic disc brakes which are more than sufficient on a hardtail MTB.
+For suspension, you get a fork with 100mm of travel; enough vibration absorption for mild off-road riding but I wouldn’t attempt any big drops.

-All-round it’s a great women’s-specific bike for cross-country, trail riding, and singletrack.
+All-round it’s a great bike for cross-country, trail riding, and moderate singletrack.

 - 100mm fork